 Self evaluation arrangements

 Our Performance Development Team, within the Policy, Planning and Performance Division, is responsible for EFQM (European Foundation for Quality Management) self-assessments.
 These are an internationally recognised system which we use to make sure that our services continue to improve.
-These are carried out annually within each Council service.
+These are carried out every two years within each Council service.
 We use the model to assess the performance of the service and to produce an action plan which identifies ways that we can further improve our services.
 Our Performance Development Team is responsible for this programme, and provides support and guidance for all services if requested.

 Annual performance report